-Ultimately, what I'll be looking at whether L&C took reasonable care, acted with due diligence and treated Mr M fairly, in accordance with his best interests.
+Ultimately, what I'll be looking at whether L&C took reasonable care, acted with due diligence and treated Mr E fairly, in accordance with his best interests.
 And what I think is fair and reasonable in light of that.
-And I think the key issue in Mr M's complaint is whether it was fair and reasonable for L&C to have accepted Mr M's SIPP application in the first place.
-So, I need to consider whether L&C carried out appropriate due diligence checks on 1 Stop before deciding to accept Mr M's SIPP application.
+And I think the key issue in Mr E's complaint is whether it was fair and reasonable for L&C to have accepted Mr E's SIPP application in the first place.
+So, I need to consider whether L&C carried out appropriate due diligence checks on 1 Stop before deciding to accept Mr E's SIPP application.

 And the questions I need to consider are whether L&C ought to, acting fairly and reasonably to meet its regulatory obligations and good industry practice, have identified that consumers introduced by 1 Stop were being put at significant risk of detriment.
-And, if so, whether L&C should therefore not have accepted Mr M's application from 1 Stop.
+And, if so, whether L&C should therefore not have accepted Mr E's application from 1 Stop.

-The contract between L&C and Mr M
+The contract between L&C and Mr E

-L&C has made some submissions about its contract with Mr M and I've carefully considered what has been said about this.
+L&C has made some submissions about its contract with Mr E and I've carefully considered what has been said about this.

-My provisional decision was made on the understanding that L&C acted purely as a SIPP operator and this final decision is made on the same basis.
-I don't say L&C should (or could) have given advice to Mr M or otherwise have ensured the suitability of the SIPP or the Llana Beach/Green Oil investments for him.
-I accept that L&C made it clear to Mr M that it wasn't giving, nor was it able to give, advice and that it played an execution-only role in his SIPP investments.
-And that forms Mr M signed confirmed, amongst other things, that losses arising as a result of L&C acting on his instructions were his responsibility.
+To be clear, I don't say L&C should (or could) have given advice to Mr E or otherwise have ensured the suitability of the SIPP or the TRG/GOPA investments for him.
+I accept that L&C made it clear to Mr E that it wasn't giving, nor was it able to give, advice and that it played an execution-only role in his SIPP investments.
+And that forms Mr E signed confirmed, amongst other things, that losses arising as a result of L&C acting on his instructions were his responsibility.

-I've not overlooked or discounted the basis on which L&C was appointed.
-And my decision on what's fair and reasonable in the circumstances of Mr M's case is made with all of this in mind.
-So, I've proceeded on the understanding that L&C wasn't obliged - and wasn't able - to give advice to Mr M on the suitability of the SIPP or the Llana Beach/Green Oil investments.
+So, I've not overlooked or discounted the basis on which L&C was appointed.
+And my decision on what's fair and reasonable in the circumstances of Mr E's case is made with all of this in mind.
+I've proceeded on the understanding that L&C wasn't obliged - and wasn't able - to give advice to Mr E on the suitability of the SIPP or the investments he went on to make.
 But I'm satisfied that, to meet its regulatory obligations when conducting its operation of SIPPs business, L&C had to decide whether to accept introductions of business with the Principles in mind.
 And I don't agree that it couldn't have rejected introductions or applications without contravening its regulatory permissions by giving investment advice.